SonarSource/gh-action-lt-backlog/README.md

 [AssignCardToSender](AssignCardToSender) - Assign Kanban card to sender of the event, mainly when moving card from `To do` column.

+[CreateCardForStandalonePR](CreateCardForStandalonePR) - Create card for Standalone PR in `In progress` column.

 [CreateRspecIssue](CreateRspecIssue) - Create issue to update RSPEC after milestone is created.

 [LogPayload](LogPayload) - Log payload to console